Enhancing Cultural Democracy

 From national to global cultural democracy in cultural policies

-"Cultural Democracy" has different meanings, relevance and importance depending on the political, economic, cultural and social context.
-Strategies that increase access to and disseminate ideas and values are promoted by the internet.
-But still those who have resources, networks, expertise and historical privilege are best able to impose their values, ideas, beliefs and ideological assumptions.
-So what are the hopes for a more democratic world order in which everyone - or at least the majority of people - is able to project their views, traditions, values and perspectives onto the "global marketplace of ideas"?
+"Cultural Democracy", like many cultural policy themes, has different meanings, relevance and importance depending on the political, economic, cultural and social contexts in which it is applied.
+"Democratising culture" - implementing strategies to increase access to and the dissemination of ideas and values - has certainly been aided by the arrival of the internet, but it remains those with resources, with networks, with expertise and historical privilege, who are best able to assert their values, ideas, beliefs and ideological assumptions: what hopes then, for a more democratic world order, in which everyone - or at least the majority of people - may be able to project their views, traditions, values and perspectives into the "global market of ideas"?
+My reflections on this theme will be informed by my South African experience, by my serving as part of UNESCO's technical facility on the 2005 Convention on the Protection and Promotion of the Diversity of Cultural Expressions, and my work within cultural policy across the African continent.
+I will begin this reflection with reference to my home country, South Africa, as a metaphor for the world.

 Details